horrorho/InflatableDonkey/README.md

 So!
 I've spent countless nights studying arcane crypto material, reverse-engineering binaries and poring over logs.
 Others, see below, have also contributed.
 InflatableDonkey now knows many secrets and I'm rather hoping others can take it and fly with it.

-**Update**, 30 July 2016.

-Finally!
-The reworked and simplified download engine.
-Multi-threaded support is now enabled by default (x4 threads) which should increase download speeds.
-I've also tidied up the output so that it behaves more like a respectable tool and less like a warped experiment (which it probably still is).

-Most of the code base should now be easier to understand.
-The crypto code might cause some eye bleeding, but I've tried to provide references for the algorithms in use.
-Please ticket any requests for code clarification.

 ### What is it?